rebelsky/sams-assorted-musings-reflections/index.md

 ==========

 Here you will find a variety of short essays that I've written on a variety of topics.
-Some are responses to questons I received from students or other people.
+Some are responses to questions I received from students or other people.
 Some are rants about topics I'm passionate about.
 Some are explanations of how I approach the world.
 Some are just my attempt to think through a topic.